TKMackan/blabla/README.md

 # BugSplatter
-TkMackan and HunterFelix will track out the bugs to then splatter them to death.
+TkMackan and HunterFelix will track out the bugs and then splatter them to death.
 (Codewise).